AceyJS/acey/README.md

 </p>

 #### Seems great! 🤑 and it works as well with NodeJS, right?
 > **Right, so Acey enable a built-in feature auto-syncing your states with your local storage.
-So Acey in the back-end, use this feature by storing your state in a JSON DB 🗄️.<br />When your program run, all your JSON files are pulled and directly added in the state of your collection (It's 100% cached, like Redis 📚).<br /><br />So yeah, it works amazing for embedded systems, CLI tools, prototypes, MVP, or any other program that can work with a full DB cached. 💨**
+So Acey in the back-end, use this feature by storing your state in a JSON DB 🗄️.<br />When your program run, all your JSON files are pulled and directly added in the state of your collection (It's 100% cached 📚).<br /><br />So yeah, it works amazing for embedded systems, CLI tools, prototypes, MVP, or any other program that can work with a full DB cached. 💨**

 <br />